Protect your MCP server (Python SDK)

 - PRM publishing — your server self-describes at

 /.well-known/oauth-protected-resource/mcp(RFC 9728) so agents can discover where to get tokens.
-You never write this endpoint. - Manifest publishing — the SDK enumerates your tools and registers them
+You never write this endpoint. - Manifest publishing — the SDK publishes your tool inventory to the dashboard, so admins see each tool by name and assign scopes.

 Prerequisites